American ginseng (Panax quinquefolius) and wood thrush (Hylocia mustelina ). Watercolor painting by Susan Bull Riley.

 United Plant Savers’ mission is to protect native medicinal plants, fungi, and their habitats while ensuring renewable populations for use by generations to come.

 The work of United Plant Savers involves research, education, and conservation of native medicinal plants and their habitats.
-We hope that you will join us in this worthwhile and important mission.
 UpS is a 501 (C)3 non-profit organization.

 Jennifer Chandler received a BA in Business Administration from Transylvania University in 2004 and a BS in Biology from Northern Kentucky University in 2009.
 She earned her PhD from West Virginia University in 2016 where she studied the multifaceted response of American ginseng to canopy disturbances under Dr. James McGraw.
 She is currently an Assistant Professor of Biology at West Chester University of Pennsylvania where she works closely with undergraduate and graduate students to answer basic and applied questions about forest ecology and plant conservation in the face of change.